 What You'll Never See on the White House Tour

-The White House — yep, the one located in Washington, D.C. — has been home to the presidents of the United States since John Adams, who served from 1797 to 1801.
-Yet, how much do we know about the White House and what's inside?
+The White House — yep, the one located in Washington, D.C. — has been home to the presidents of the United States since John Adams came to office in 1797.
+But, how much do we know about the White House and what's inside?

-While tours are available through parts of the East and West Wings as well as the Residence's main building, they are difficult to come by and require writing to your senators to request a tour at least 21 days in advance.
+While tours are available through parts of the East and West Wings, as well as the Residence's main building, they are difficult to come by and require a written request to your senators at least 21 days in advance.

-But you don't have to wait any longer to take a tour of the White House's inner workings and to learn its many secrets.
-Let us be your tour guide!
+You don't have to wait any longer to take a tour of the White House's inner workings and to learn its many secrets.
+Let us take you on an insider's virtual tour.

 Designed by James Hoban, an Irish immigrant, the first stones of the White House were laid in 1792.
 Although commissioned by George Washington, it was John and Abigail Adams who first moved into the White House in 1800.